CAA381/hands-on/README.md

 2. Test this change into the test environment
 3. Setup a pipeline which supports blue-green deployment into productive environment
 4. Deploy and test the application into the productive environment
-5. Define an availability monitor and alert for the application
+5. Subscribe for Alert Notification
+6. Define a subscription for and alert which notifies us eveyrtime some of the app's components is in state different than STARTED.
+    > Note: we will refer to these as lifecycle management alerts

-6. Intentiopnally break the application in order to receive an alert about its breakage
+7. Intentiopnally break the application in order to receive an alert about its breakage
+8. Explore sources of the applicaiton and see that there's a place where an exception is thrown in that very place also our application sends an alert to Alert Notification that something very specific for it has happened
+    > Note: we will refer to these as custom alerts

+9. Define a subscription for an alert which notifies us for this special situation
+10. Intentionally trigger the special situation and get notified for it.
-7. Automte the control over that application by using automated actions that react to a given alert
+11. Automte the control over that application by using automated actions that react to a given alert

 The actual exercises are grouped into three lessons